A Gift That Lives On

 Memorial Tree?

 A memorial tree is a meaningful way to honor a loved one while making a real impact on the environment.
-Each tree is planted as part of carefully managed reforestation project, restoring forests in areas affected by deforestation or natural disasters.
+Each tree is planted as part of a carefully managed reforestation project through the Arbor Day Foundation.
 Planting a memorial tree strengthens ecosystems, revitalizes natural landscapes, and supports wildlife.
 By planting a memorial tree, you're ensuring a lasting and impactful tribute.

 Plant a Tree